Chapter 12. Monitoring

 NoteBy default, the query table shows an expanded view that lists every metric and its current value.
 You can select ˅ to minimize the expanded view for a query.

-- Optional: The page URL now contains the queries you ran.
-To use this set of queries again in the future, save this URL.
+- Optional: Save the page URL to use this set of queries again in the future.

 Explore the visualized metrics.
 Initially, all metrics from all enabled queries are shown on the plot.
 You can select which metrics are shown by doing any of the following: